Skip to content

 ubuntu linux activities overview

-From the System menu, select Settings, like you see here.
+From the System menu, select Settings, like the example shown here.

 Ubuntu Linux system menu with settings option